Skip to content

 Southern sky

-The easiest way to identify the real Southern Cross is to look for Rigil Kentaurus and Hadar (Alpha and Beta Centauri), the brightest stars in the constellation Centaurus (the Centaur).
-These stars are known as the Southern Pointers because they point toward Gacrux, the star at the top of the Southern Cross.
-At this time of the year, the asterism appears upside down in the evening.
+Rigil Kentaurus and Hadar (Alpha and Beta Centauri) are the third and 11th brightest stars in the sky.
+They mark the forefeet of the Centaur represented by the constellation Centaurus.
+Together, they are known as the Southern Pointers because they point toward Gacrux, the star at the top of the Southern Cross.

 Southern sky in the southern hemisphere, image: Stellarium